mpuening/npm-wrapper/NPM_WRAPPER_DOC.md

 # Documentation for the setup of npm-wrapper

-There are currently three usages of npm-wrapper:
+There are currently several usages of npm-wrapper:

 ## Add NPM Wrapper scripts to an existing NPM project

 Download and unzip the following URL.
-Copy the files (except the LICENSE) from this project into your existing project:
+Copy the files from this project into your existing project:
 ```
 https://github.com/mpuening/npm-wrapper/archive/master.zip